-As additional severance, we will pay each named executive officer's COBRA group health insurance premiums for the named executive officer and his or her eligible dependents for up to 24 months for Mr. Vlahos, up to 6 months for Ms. Kennedy and up to 12 months (increased to 24 months if the applicable termination occurs during the change in control period) for Ms. Alba.
+As additional severance, we will pay each named executive officer's COBRA group health insurance premiums for the named executive officer and his or her eligible dependents for up to 12 months for Ms. Vernón, and up to 12 months (increased to 24 months if the applicable termination occurs during the change in control period) for Ms. Alba and up to six months for Ms. Barton.